Yinnotayl/Liquid-Glass-Effect-iOS26/README.md

 In real life, this capsule distortion is because of light bending when going through different mediums with different refractive indexes.
 In short, the further the distance from the center of the curved edges, the more inward the element refracts light.

-We can mimic this efficiently by prioritising GPU over CPU, and calculating pixel colours on the UI element itself.
+We can mimic this efficiently by calculating pixel colours on the UI element itself.
 If you look closely at the UI elements in regular iOS apps, you can see that the distortion is not smooth and clean, but instead tiny visible pixels that are obviously separated, showing that Apple also used a similar ray tracing algorithm to create this wonderful effect so seamlessly at first glance while being resource efficient in terms of processing power.

 ## Calculating pixel distance